 - Key brands

-“All of our information comes from the image taken by the camera.
-If you are providing feed to eight cages, you generally have eight underwater cameras on your screens, as well as images of the surfaces of the same cages”, says Ole.
+“All of our information comes from the images taken by the cameras.
+If you are providing feed to eight cages, you generally have the images from eight underwater cameras on your screen, as well as images of the surfaces of the same cages”, says Hans Otto.

-Lerøy Sjøtroll was first to open a growth centre, and by 2017 it had four of them, while Lerøy Aurora opened its first one on Karlsøy in 2017.
-In 2018, the decision was taken to also change the way in which Lerøy Midt fed its fish.
+Lerøy Sjøtroll introduced the first growth centre, and since 2017 it has provided feed to all of its sea cages like this.
+That same year, Lerøy Aurora opened their centre at Hansnes in Karlsøy Municipality, and in 2019 it was expanded to cover all of their locations.
+In 2018, the decision was also taken to change the way in which Lerøy Midt fed its fish.
 Before the advent of the growth centres, feeding involved using feed barges at each of the 83 active locations that Lerøy had at the time.

-“Many workers at our farms had a special relationship to the feeding, so it took a bit of getting used to for a lot of people”, says Ole.
+“Many workers at our farms had a special relationship to the feeding, so it took a bit of getting used to for a lot of people”, says Hans Otto.

 Another advantage is that the operators at the growth centres work in open-plan offices.
 This has enabled them to cooperate in new ways, helping to create a highly skilled team that has developed its specialist expertise.

-“Each of us used to be on our own barge, so we had no opportunity to discuss things or share experiences with other feeders, but now everyone finds out about everything that is going on.
-If you cannot resolve a situation yourself, it is easy to ask the people sitting around you”, says Ole.
+“Each of us used to be on our own barge, so we had no opportunity to discuss things or share experiences with other feeders on a day-to-day basis, but now everyone finds out about everything that is going on.
+If you cannot resolve a situation yourself, it is easy to ask the people sitting around you”, says Hans Otto.

-Ole explains that this method of feeding has increased the expertise at Lerøy Midt.
+He explains that this method of feeding has increased the expertise on feeding at Lerøy.